 If you study abroad prior to enrolling at UW-Madison, you must submit your official transcript for that work to the Admissions Office.
 It will be processed along with any other transfer credit you have.

-What if I study abroad through a non-UW study abroad program or take courses at a foreign institution?
+What if I study abroad through a non UW-Madison study abroad program or take courses at a foreign institution?

-If you are considering taking courses through a non-UW program after enrolling at UW-Madison, please consult the IAP website for information on how to proceed with transferring credit. https://studyabroad.wisc.edu/nonapproved/non-approved-programs-academic-faqs/
+If you are considering taking courses through a non UW-Madison program after enrolling at UW-Madison, please review the information on the Credit Resources page regarding non-approved study abroad programs.

-Please note that summer courses taken at Chinese universities are not eligible for transfer credit.
+Please note that summer and short winter courses taken at Chinese universities are not eligible for transfer credit.

 How will the credit I earn while studying abroad transfer to UW-Madison?